judithpillado/java-beginner-tutorial/README.md

 When you compile it now, everything should work fine.
 You now can run the application using `java -cp .
 Calculator 2 3`.
 Take some time to play with your Calculator and test which input values work and which don't.

 As may have noticed, as long as we pass two integer values to our app everything works fine.
 When we only pass one parameter or parameters that aren't integers we get errors, so called exceptions.
-For now we will ignore this and assume that the user of our program knows what parameters we expect.
-Later on we will also handle these exceptions.
+For now we will ignore these and assume that the user of our program knows what parameters we expect.
+Later we will also handle these exceptions.

-The next step is to support more arithmetic operations.
-We will again do this using a parameter and when we finished this task the call to our application should look like this: `java -cp .
+We have already come pretty far.
+We can start the calculator with two parameters that are then added together and the result is printed to the terminal.
+To have a real calculator we need to support some additional operations, though.
+The best way to do this is by introducing a third parameter that should be passed to our program.
+The use should be able to start our program like this to add the numbers 2 and 3: `java -cp .
 Calculator 2 3 A`.
-The third parameter stands for the operation and the supported options are A for add, S for subtract, M for multiply and D for divide.
-To decide which operation we have to apply we can use an `if` statement.
+The last parameter stands for the operation the user wants to select.
+This calculator will support A for add, S for subtract, M for multiply and D for divide.

+To decide which operation we have to apply we have to create a branch for each supported operation that is only executed when the appropriate charater is passed by the user.
+We can use an `if` statement to do this.

-An `if` statement only executes a code block if the condition in the if condition is fulfilled.
-To add the first option to our calculator we have to check if the third value of args is equal to `A` and if this is true we calculate the sum of `a` and `b`.
+An `if` statement only executes a code block if a certain condition is fulfilled.
+To add the first option to our calculator we have to check if the third value of args is equal to `A` and when this is true we calculate the sum of `a` and `b`.

 ```java
 public class Calculator {